North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 North Carolina Performance Insights

-- The Tar Heels average 68.8 points per game (143rd in college basketball) while giving up 55.6 per contest (48th in college basketball).
-They have a +119 scoring differential overall and outscore opponents by 13.2 points per game.
+- The Tar Heels' +119 scoring differential (outscoring opponents by 13.2 points per game) is a result of scoring 68.8 points per game (143rd in college basketball) while giving up 55.6 per outing (48th in college basketball).

 UConn Performance Insights

 - The Huskies are outscoring opponents by 11.8 points per game, with a +95 scoring differential overall.
-They put up 77.6 points per game (56th in college basketball) and allow 65.8 per outing (212th in college basketball).
+They put up 77.6 points per game (56th in college basketball) and give up 65.8 per contest (212th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.